Evidence Aggregation for Treatment Choice: Minimax regret treatment rule

 In step 1, we compute $b(\bm{w})$ by solving the optimization in $\bm{\tau}$.
 As shown below, there are many examples in which we can calculate $b(\bm{w})$ using linear programming.
 If so, $b(\bm{w})$ can be solved quickly and reliably even when $K$ is large.
-Furthermore, because $t \mapsto t \cdot \Phi(-t+a)$ is a smooth unimodal function, $\eta(a)$ is easy to compute.
+Furthermore, because $t \mapsto t \cdot \Phi(-t+a)$ is a smooth unimodal function, $\eta(a)$ is easy to compute.\footnote{To reduce computational cost, the function $\eta(\cdot)$ is approximated by a piecewise linear function in practice.}

 Figure \ref{fig:eta} displays the shape of $\eta(a)$ as a function of $a$.
 From the proof of Lemma \ref{lemma:2} below, we find that $\eta(a)$ is strictly increasing and convex.
 In numerical simulations given in Section 4 below, we compute the optimization of step 2 using the R package ``Rsolnp''.
 We find that this optimization step is quick and stable even when $K$ exceeds 100.